gradle/gradle/design-docs/dependency-management.md

 - Convenience for casting selector and id?
 - Convenience for selecting things with a given id type or selector type?
 - Result root.id should be an instance of `BuildComponentIdentifier` not `ModuleComponentIdentifier`
+- Rename internal class `ModuleVersionSelection` and its methods
+- Extract a `ModuleComponentMetadataDetails` out of `ComponentMetadataDetails` and use `ComponentIdentifier` instead of `ModuleVersionIdentifier` as id.

 ## Story: Dependency reports indicate the source of a component